 Excluded from the travel restrictions are, in particular, qualified personnel in the health and nursing professions, health research, and in transport and goods traffic.

-4. My residence permit will expire soon, and the Foreigners Authority has suspended public access.
+4. My residence permit will expire soon and the Foreigners' Authority has suspended public access.
 How can I extend my residence permit during the current situation?

 This regulation also applies to the following residence titles:

-If your training company can no longer guarantee your training because of the corona virus and therefore has to close the company, the entire training period may be extended.
+If your training company can no longer guarantee your training because of COVID-19 and therefore has to close the company, the entire training period may be extended.
 You should urgently apply to the relevant professional association for an extension of the training period, if this is necessary to achieve the training objective.
 Regardless of whether such an application is made, your residence permit for the purpose of vocational training will remain valid.

-At present, the Foreigners Authorities usually abstain from demanding proof of sufficient financial means if you have covered your living by gainful employment in the past.
+At present, the Foreigners' Authorities usually abstain from demanding proof of sufficient financial means if you have covered your living by gainful employment in the past.
 This also applies if your parents provide for your livelihood and are financially affected by the pandemic.
-For this purpose, please contact your competent Foreigners Authority.
+For this purpose, please contact your competent Foreigners' Authority.

-10. I am studying in Germany and, due to the restrictions of the university system, I am not able to complete my studies within the maximum duration of my stay.
+10. I am studying in Germany and due to the restrictions of the university system I am not able to complete my studies within the maximum duration of my stay.
 Will my residence permit still be extended?

-When deciding on the extension of the residence permit for the purpose of studying, the Foreigners Authorities will examine all circumstances that have led to the delay of your studies on a case-by-case basis.
-If your studies are delayed due to restrictions in teaching and if this leads to the maximum period of residence of ten years being exceeded, this is usually taken into account by the Foreigners Authorities.
+When deciding on the extension of the residence permit for the purpose of studying, the Foreigners' Authorities will examine all circumstances that have led to the delay of your studies on a case-by-case basis.
+If your studies are delayed due to restrictions in teaching and if this leads to the maximum period of residence of ten years being exceeded, this is usually taken into account by the Foreigners' Authorities.

 You can find out when it is possible to re-enter Germany by contacting the German embassy or consulate in the country you are situated in.

 The application for renewal can be submitted informally (e.g. by e-mail) from abroad.
-If the application is submitted before the expiry of the residence title, the legal fictional effect of Section 81 (4) No. 1 AufenthG (German Residence Law) comes into force.
-For re-entry at a later date, you need a fictional certificate issued by the competent Foreigners Authority and sent to you.
-For details on how to send the certificate of fiction, please contact your competent Foreigners Authority.
+If the application is submitted before your residence title expires, the legal fictional effect of Section 81 (4) No. 1 AufenthG (German Residence Act) comes into force.
+For re-entry at a later date, you need a fictional certificate issued by the competent Foreigners' Authority and sent to you.
+For details on how to send the certificate of fiction, please contact your competent Foreigners' Authority.

 13. I need a new passport as document of identification, but the embassy or consulate of my country of origin has stopped operating.
 What can I do?

-The passport obligation and the declaration of identity are among the basic requirements for the granting of residence titles in Germany (Section 5 (1) AufenthG (German Residence Law)).
+The passport obligation and the declaration of identity are among the basic requirements for the granting of residence titles in Germany (Section 5 (1) AufenthG (German Residence Act)).
 This means that you as the applicant must be in possession of a valid passport.
-If the re-issuing of a passport by your Foreigners Authority is temporarily not possible, please enquire immediately about the solutions and possibilities your state has in place for this.
+If the re-issuance of a passport by your Foreigners Authority is temporarily not possible, please enquire immediately about the solutions and possibilities your state has in place for this.
 Germany will treat various measures (e.g. declarations/regulations on the renewal of expired passport and ID documents) favourably, as far as there is evidence of such measures.

 Only in justified exceptional cases and if it can be proven that consular assistance is not possible, the passport obligation can be abstained from.
-In addition, you should enquire your competent Foreigners Authority in Germany whether a temporary replacement ID card can be issued.
+In addition, you should enquire your competent Foreigners' Authority in Germany whether a temporary replacement ID card can be issued.